WHY SHOULD I PAY ATTENTION

 Investment fees reduce your profits or increase your losses from investing.

 When you understand your fees, you can evaluate the true cost of the investments in your portfolio and the services you receive from your investment advisor.

 Knowing what you paid to buy, sell, or hold an investment in a given year can help you make better investment decisions.

 Not so.
 Paying a 2.5% fee rather than a 1.5% fee on your $50,000 investment could reduce total returns by more than $17,500 over 20 years, assuming a 5% annual return.

-Investment advisors are paid by their clients directly, the firms they work for, or by the institutions whose investment products they sell.
+Actually, investment advisors are paid by their clients directly, by the firms they work for, or by the institutions whose investment products they sell.
 You can find out exactly what you paid your advisor’s firm last year—and what the firm received from others—from your annual investment fee report, also known as the Annual Charges and Compensation Report.

 Subscribe to Get Regular BCSC InvestRight Updates

 By clicking on the “Subscribe” button above, you agree to receive emails from BCSC InvestRight.